A comparison between the Avila-Gou\"ezel-Yoccoz norm and the Teichm\"uller norm: The upper bound

 \subsection{The order $\frac{1}{r}$ in Proposition \ref{prop:upper} is sharp.}

 We recall the following construction of Kahn-Wright \cite[\S 3.3]{KW21}.

 Let $\epsilon>0$ be a small constant.
-We take a square torus of length $1$, make a length $\epsilon$ horizontal slit, and glue in a small cylinder with circumference $1$ and height $\epsilon$.
-The construction defines an Abelian differential $(X_\epsilon,\omega_\epsilon)$ with $1$ double zero.
+We take a square torus of length $1$ and make a length $\epsilon$ horizontal slit.
+Then we identify the endpoints of the slit to make a figure-eight and glue in a cylinder with circumference $\epsilon$ and height $\epsilon$.
+The construction defines an Abelian differential $(X_\epsilon,\omega_\epsilon)$ with one double zero, i.e. a translation surface in $\mathcal{H}(2)$.